AwalaApp/network-website/index.md

 Individual and organizations building and running distributed systems will benefit the most from using Relaynet when the Internet is available.
 They could, for example:

 - Do [server push](https://en.wikipedia.org/wiki/Push_technology) without long-lived connections or workarounds like polling.
+A bit like the [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API), except that you won't have to run or pay for a push service.
 - Build peer-to-peer applications without having to run a server to store messages when one of the peers is offline.
 - Broadcast messages that are fired once and are then propagated to all the relevant apps in the network.